Skip to content

 For ν\nu = 4:

-This matrix is used as the prior covariance reference in Gate 1 (§3.5.2).
+This scalar variance is used as the prior variance reference in Gate 1 (§3.5.2).

 3.4.4 Posterior Inference (Deterministic Gibbs Sampling)